stevoDEEBO/whiskypicker-cli-gem/NOTES.md

 8. program

-Command Line Interface displaying whiskies from thewhiskyexchange.com
+Command Line Interface displaying whiskies from thewhiskyexchange.com User Flow

-user types whiskypicker
+1. user types whiskypicker
-cli greets user and shows whisky regions(countries) shows list of type of whiskies user picks type of whisky shows list of that particular type of whisky user picks 1 whisky shows details about that 1 whisky bbye
+2. cli greets user and shows whisky regions(countries)
+3. shows list of type of whiskies
+4. user picks type of whisky
+5. shows list of that particular type of whisky
+6. user picks 1 whisky
+7. shows details about that 1 whisky
+8. bbye